About the Author

 Yet some of his advice is excellent.
 Going on a gluten-free, casein-free diet radically changed his life for the better.
 He encourages all children with high-functioning autism to try it.
 He also advises teens with autism to discover “the world of books.”
 In a chapter called “Precise parents make cheerful children,” Luke tells parents that they have to be specific in their instructions to autistic teens.
 If you tell us to tidy our rooms, you have to explain what “tidy” means.
 In addition, his advice on how to deal with girls is side-splittingly funny.

-Luke Jackson wrote the book to help other teenagers with Asperger Syndrome and autism , but he truly believes the disorder is a gift.
+Luke Jackson wrote the book to help other teenagers with Asperger Syndrome, but he truly believes the disorder is a gift.
 “To cure someone of Asperger Syndrome would be to take away their personality,” he says.
 “And to take away some really cool attributes too.”
 Luke’s positive attitude, humor, and warmth make this remarkable book a real delight to read.
 He is the best import from Britain since the Beatles.

 Jackson, Luke.
 Freaks, Geeks and Asperger Syndrome and Adolescence (London: Jessica Kingsley Publications), 2002.